Flora Reviews… Summoning A Dragon by Lori Whyte

 **Please note: This short Christmas story was first published exclusively in the Love is...
 Winter Romance anthology in December 2016.**

-Lori Whyte is a new to me author, I got this story for free via instafreebies.com by signing up for Ms Whyte’s newsletter quite some time ago and I’m so glad that I did.
+Lori Whyte is a-new-to-me author.
+I got this story for free by signing up for Ms Whyte’s newsletter.
+It was quite some time ago but I’m so glad that I finally got around to reading it.
 I found this short novella engaging and very easy to read.
-I liked Ms Whyte’s writing style, the cute premise of this tale – I appreciate the fact that both her main romantic couple, Malcolm and Lisa, had fancied each other for the previous few months before the setting for this novella.
-It meant that Ms Whyte didn’t rely on an insta-love situation but cleverly implied that we’d just missed a lot of the build up to the romance; the stolen glances, the fluttering hearts, the secret smiles.
+I liked Ms Whyte’s writing style and the cute premise of this tale.
+The fact that her main romantic couple, Malcolm and Lisa, had fancied each other for the previous few months before the setting for this novella was lovely.
+It meant that Ms Whyte didn’t rely on an insta-love situation but cleverly implied that we’d just missed a lot of the build-up to the romance; the stolen glances, the fluttering hearts, the secret smiles.

-I understand that in a novella sized story, the word count is vitally important so an author has to decide what will progress their tale.
+I understand that in a novella sized story, the word count is vitally important.
+Therefore, an author has to decide what will progress their tale.
 I liked both of our main characters – Malcolm Drake and Lisa Olsen – their personality traits engaged me from the start.
 I would definitely read other stories about this Scottish dragon-shifting family.

-Summoning A Dragon didn’t make me shed any tears but it did put a few smiles on my face and I definitely felt the titillating tingles.
+Summoning A Dragon didn’t make me shed any tears.
+However, it did put a few smiles on my face and I definitely felt the titillating tingles.
 Yes, it is short but it’s well written, sweet with a wee bit of sex, oodles of sexual anticipation and passion and a beautiful HEA ending.

-I really did enjoy this book, the only reason that I didn’t rate it 5 stars was the length; I feel uncomfortable giving such a short novella 5 stars as there wasn’t enough time (pages) for character development.
+I really did enjoy this book.
+The only reason that I didn’t rate it 5 stars was its length.
+I feel uncomfortable giving such a short novella 5 stars as there wasn’t enough time (pages) for character development.